 Prosecutors to seek death penalty against Arkansas man accused of killing wife, daughter

-Prosecutors will seek the death penalty against a Garland County man arrested in 2015 in the shooting deaths of his wife and daughter, the Hot Springs Sentinel-Record reported Tuesday.
+Reid was set to stand trial June 28 on the original charges, punishable by up to life in prison, but his attorney Willard Proctor requested a continuance in light of the amended charges, which was granted.
+A motions hearing is scheduled for June 26 with a trial date yet to be set.

-Charges against 57-year-old Eric Allen Reid were upgraded to capital murder during a hearing Monday in Garland County Circuit Court, the newspaper reported, noting Reid then pleaded not guilty to the new counts.
-Reid had previously pleaded not guilty by reason of mental disease or defect to charges of first-degree murder.
+Reid on Dec.
+7, 2015 had pleaded innocent by reason of mental disease or defect to the original charges.

-Reid is accused of killing his wife, Laura J. Reid, 57, and his daughter, Mary Ann Reid, 32, on Oct.
-20, 2015, at the family's home at 607 Northwood Trail north of Hot Springs.
+The motion filed by prosecutors noted Reid "with the premeditated and deliberate purpose of causing the death of another person" killed his wife, Laura Reid, 57, and his daughter, Mary Ann Reid, 32, who both lived at his residence.

+[EMAIL UPDATES: Get free breaking news alerts, daily newsletters with top headlines delivered to your inbox]

-A motion filed by prosecutors indicated Eric Allen Reid should be executed if convicted because he "knowingly created a great risk of death to a person other than the victim or caused the death of more than one person in the same criminal episode," according to the Sentinel-Record story.
+The motion states Reid should receive the death penalty because of the presence of aggravating circumstances under the Arkansas statute, 5-4-604, defining capital murder, specifically alleging that Reid "knowingly created a great risk of death to a person other than the victim or caused the death of more than one person in the same criminal episode."

-Investigator Terry Threadgill in 2015 characterized it as "a family squabble that got way out of control."
+A gag order limiting pretrial publicity previously was issued by Wright, and Proctor has filed a motion to suppress statements made by Reid to Garland County sheriff's investigators after his arrest, arguing they were in violation of his Fifth Amendment right to remain silent.

+Reid surrendered to deputies in the driveway of his residence at 607 Northwood Trail when they arrived at the scene shortly after 9 p.m.
+Oct.
+20, 2015, after responding to a report about gunfire.

 ADVERTISEMENT